magronp/bsrnn/docs/training.md

 ### Training variants

-This project uses the hydra framework for structured configuration files, thus changing parameters (e.g., model size, number of layers, learning rate), is quite straightforward:
+This project uses the Hydra framework for structured configuration files, thus changing parameters (e.g., model size, number of layers, learning rate), is quite straightforward:
 ```
 python train.py targets=bass,vocals optim.loss_domain=t+tf src_mod.num_repeat=10
 ```
 Feel free to check the conf files to see all possible parameters and default values.

-### Lauching jobs
+### Launching jobs

 In practice, you will likely performing training (and testing) using a cluster of GPUs.
 Here, we use the [Grid5000](https://www.grid5000.fr/w/Grid5000:Home) testbed, which operates under the [OAR](https://oar.imag.fr/) task manager.
-You should be able to adapt it to the slurm job manager or another testbed with minor adjustments.
+Adapting our script to operate with the [SLURM](https://slurm.schedmd.com/overview.html) job manager or another testbed should only require minor adjustments.

 For lauching jobs, simply run:
 ```